timopruesse/machine_setup/README.md

 - make it possible to specify that all commands in a task should be run in parallel (this might be useful when cloning/updating a chunk of repos for example)
 - Add option to run `copy` and `symlink` as root user (needed to move/link some system files)

+### 1.2.0

+- also make it possible to run tasks in parallel (not only commands inside)

+### 2.0.0

+[BREAKING]

+- all tasks run in parallel by default
+- `dependsOn` can be set for tasks to make them wait for other tasks